 First, masturbation can be a form of homosexuality because it is a sexual act that does not involve a woman.
 If a man were to masturbate while engaged in other forms of sexual intimacy with his wife then he would not be doing so in a homosexual way.
 However, any man who does so without his wife in the room is bordering on homosexuality activity, particularly if he’s watching himself in a mirror and being turned on by his own male body.

 If I’m not married and I masturbate — I’m queer?
 It’s even gayer if I watch myself?
 Golly, good thing I do it with my eyes closed.

 Second, masturbation is a form of monosexuality because it is sex that does not include another person.
 Since sex is given for such purposes as oneness (Gen. 2:24), intimate knowledge (Gen. 4:1), and comfort (2 Sam.
 12:24), having sex with oneself seems to miss some of the significant biblical reasons for sexual intimacy.

 Now we’re talking.
-I’ve been aiming afield of “biblical reasons” to do pretty much anything and apparently hitting the bullseyes.
-Though the numbers part of this argument is a bit confusing, and shrinking.
-Am I a hemisexual?
+I’ve been aiming afield of “biblical reasons” to do pretty much anything and apparently hitting bullseyes.
+So am I a hemisexual?
 A digi-porn cipher?
-Go on, you can tell me.
-Unless I’m some diaphanous Unicorn Nebula, earless and horny across the galaxy.
+Go on, you can tell me…unless I’m some diaphanous Unicorn Nebula, earless and horny across the galaxy.
 Very possible.